adlocode/wayland-wall/README.md

     This protocol will allow launcher and menu clients, with a proper implicit grab
 *   notification-area
     This protocol will allow notification daemons to display their notifications using Wayland.
+*   window-switcher
+    This protocol will allow privileged clients to list, switch to and close other clients surfaces

 Compositor implementations